Bedrock-OSS/bedrock-wiki-legacy/concepts/biomes.md

 Weight adjustments can therefore only decrease a biome’s size.
 These adjustments are helpful when using a biome to transition between two other biomes.
 While a biome may be made smaller by adjusting its aspect targets, this can cause a chain reaction of constantly having to revise targets in other biomes because of how they all influence each others’ generation.
 Using `"weight"` is a simple, singular action.

-> Constantly using weight adjustments can make the system even more complicated to understand, as an additional property will have to be taken into consideration everywhere it is used.
+> Constantly using weight adjustments, however, can make the system even more complicated to understand, as an additional property will have to be taken into consideration everywhere it is used.
 For this reason, weight adjustments should be used sparingly.
-A general rule is to never use it in “successive” biomes: biomes that target more or less the same aspect values.
+A general rule is to never use it in “successive” biomes: biomes that target more or less the same aspect values; leave the `"weight"` property to one side or the other.

 If multiple Nether biomes have the same exact aspect targets, only one of them will generate.
 If a targeting adjustment is given with the `"weight"` property, the biome whose `"weight"` is closest to `0` will be selected, and the other biomes will never generate.
 If multiple biomes are equally distant from `0`, a fixed order is used to determine the single biome that will always generate for those targets.